Stretched storage support is available for array-based replication.

 Cross vCenter Server vMotion does not work in these situations.

-- If the distributed resource scheduler is disabled for the cluster
+- If the distributed resource scheduler is deactivated for the cluster

 - If the virtual machine has snapshots